 The information gets tracked by PRBC and helps you build your credit history and show a potential lender or creditor that you’ve been paying various bills on time.

 Pay Down Credit Cards and Pay Everything On Time

 Also, just make it a priority to pay all your bills in a timely fashion.
 That’s the biggest factor in calculating your credit score.

 Lastly, if you do already have any standard credit cards (i.e. not secured cards), try to pay down those balances.
 A good target is to keep your credit card balances at 25% or less of your available credit, if possible.
 That too will increase your credit rating.

 Users who found this page were searching for:

-- does it help to have multiple secured credit cards
+- should i have multiple secured credit cards?